 NOLA is delightful for any history and culture lover.
 The city was founded by the French, followed by Spanish rule, and later ‘bought’ by the U.S. The influence of different cultures is evident in their food, architecture, and music.

 When in New Orleans, take a French Quarter walking tour to learn about its early beginnings.
 Add a voodoo and cemetery tour, and don’t forget to go restaurant hopping, trying out different dishes!
 A must order: beignets and a café au lait in a cute cafe in NOLA!
 You will also love the live–and free–jazz played in different restaurants and on street corners.

 If this is your first trip to the city, add Jackson Square to your New Orleans bucket list.
 Carry your cameras, and photograph the St. Louis Cathedral from there.
 Other sightseeing options are to go on a sunset cruise on the Mississippi River or ride the Trolley.

 Submitted by Mayuri from To Some Place New

 Montpelier, the capital city of Vermont, is named after the French city Montpelier.
 It is the least populated state capital city in the USA, and also one of the most charming ones.
-Montpelier is one of the prettiest places in America that look like Europe to visit, especially during Fall and winter.
+Montpelier is one of the prettiest places in America that look like Europe to visit, especially during winter and fall in New England.

 Montpelier’s history goes back to the 16th century when there were a large number of European settlements.
 The design of the city was strongly influenced by European culture.
 Montpelier is famous for its wines, maple syrup farms, historic landmarks, and local farm shops.
 Local products are celebrated so much here that this city does not even have McDonald’s.